Alexander Saxton: Life and works

-While working on the novels, Saxton was a full-time organizer of maritime workers and longshoremen in San Francisco, and he also wrote prolifically for many left-wing publications.
+While working on his novels, Saxton was a full-time organizer of maritime workers and longshoremen in San Francisco, and he also wrote prolifically for many left-wing publications.
 Saxton did eventually get his bachelor's degree from the University of Chicago, mainly to appease his parents.
 During World War II he served with the Merchant Marines.
 After the war, due to his left-leaning activities and with the Cold War in full swing, he found it difficult to find publishers for his fiction.
-At the age of 43 he returned to school, earning a Ph.D. in history from the University of California, Berkeley and soon became a professor at the University of California, Los Angeles.
+At the age of 43 he returned to school, earning a Ph.D. in history from the University of California, Berkeley, and soon after became a professor at the University of California, Los Angeles.
 He said he was part of a generation "radicalized by the Great Depression," going on to say:

 This was a group relatively small in numbers but impressively influential in its time.
 Whether organizing unions, advocating for civil rights or fighting fascism in Spain, all shared an urgent sense that the time had come in human history for crossing from an ethics of individual achievement, to one of moral responsibility for the social order one lived in.

 Saxton was one of the founding fathers of the UCLA Asian American Studies Center and the creator of new courses in American history, including the first course on Filipino-American history and another on Film and History.
-He was the author of the pioneering, Indispensable Enemy (1975), one of the founding texts in Asian American history/studies.
+He was the author of the pioneering text Indispensable Enemy (1975), one of the founding monographs in the fields of Asian American history and Asian American studies.
 As Claire Potter wrote in The Chronicle of Higher Education soon after his death: